 Amazon Web Services

-Offerings: AWS offers Xen-virtualized multitenant and single-tenant compute (Elastic Compute Cloud [EC2]), with multitenant storage, along with extensive additional IaaS and PaaS capabilities, including object storage with an integrated CDN (Amazon Simple Storage Service [S3] and CloudFront), a Docker container service (EC2 Container Service [ECS]), a batch computing service (AWS Batch), event-driven “serverless computing” (Lambda), and an aPaaS-like developer experience (Elastic Beanstalk).
+Offerings: AWS is integrated IaaS+PaaS.
+Its Elastic Compute Cloud (EC2) offers metered-by-the-second multitenant and single-tenant VMs, as well as bare-metal servers.
+AWS’s hypervisors are based on Xen and KVM.
+There is multitenant block and file storage, along with extensive additional IaaS and PaaS capabilities.
+These include object storage with an integrated CDN (Amazon Simple Storage Service [S3] and CloudFront), Docker container services (Amazon Elastic Container Service [ECS], ECS for Kubernetes [EKS], and Fargate container instances), a batch computing service (AWSBatch), event-driven “serverless computing” (Lambda) and an aPaaS-like developer experience (Elastic Beanstalk).
 It is willing to negotiate large-scale single-tenant and on-premises deals (such as the U.S. intelligence community cloud deal).
 The AWS Marketplace has an extensive selection of third-party software and services.
+VMware offers a VMware Cloud Foundation service within AWS data centers (VMware Cloud on AWS).
 Enterprise-grade support is extra.
 It has a multi-fault-domain SLA.
 Colocation needs are met via partner exchanges (AWS Direct Connect).

 Locations: AWS groups its data centers into regions, each of which contains at least two availability zones (data centers).
-It has regions on the East and West Coasts of the U.S., and in Canada, Germany, Ireland, U.K., Australia, India, Japan, Singapore, South Korea and Brazil.
+It has multiple regions across the U.S., as well as in Canada, France, Germany, Ireland, U.K., Australia, India, Japan, Singapore, South Korea and Brazil.
 It also has one region dedicated to the U.S. federal government.
-There is a China region operated by Sinnet, which requires a China-specific AWS account.
+There are two China regions — Beijing (operated by Sinnet) and Ningxia (operated by Ningxia Western Cloud Data Technology [NWCD]) — which require a China-specific AWS account.
 It has a global sales presence.
 The portal and documentation are provided in English, Dutch, French, German, Italian, Japanese, Korean, Mandarin, Portuguese and Spanish.
 The primary languages for support are English, Japanese and Mandarin, but AWS will contractually commit to providing support in a large number of other languages.

 Provider maturity: Tier 1.
-AWS has been the market share leader in cloud IaaS for over 10 years.
+AWS has been the market pioneer and leader in cloud IaaS for over 10 years.

 Recommended mode: AWS strongly appeals to Mode 2 buyers, but is also frequently chosen for Mode 1 needs.
 AWS is the provider most commonly chosen for strategic, organizationwide adoption.
 Transformation efforts are best undertaken in conjunction with an SI.

-AWS remains the dominant market leader, not only in IaaS, but also in integrated IaaS+PaaS, with an end-of-2016 revenue run rate of more than $14 billion.
-It continues to be the thought leader and the reference point for all competitors, with an accelerating pace of innovation on top of an already rich portfolio of services, and an expanding impact across a range of IT markets.
-It is the provider most commonly chosen for strategic adoption; many enterprise customers now spend over $5 million annually, and a few spend over $100 million.
+AWS is the provider most commonly chosen for strategic adoption; many enterprise customers now spend over $5 million annually, and some spend over $100 million.
 While not the ideal fit for every need, it has become the “safe choice” in this market, appealing to customers that desire the broadest range of capabilities and long-term market leadership.

-AWS is the most mature, enterprise-ready provider, with the deepest capabilities for governing a large number of users and resources.
+AWS is the most mature, enterprise-ready provider, with the strongest track record of customer success and the most useful partner ecosystem.
 Thus, it is the provider not only chosen by customers that value innovation and are implementing digital business projects, but also preferred by customers that are migrating traditional data centers to cloud IaaS.
 It can readily support mission-critical production applications, as well as the implementation of highly secure and compliant solutions.
 Implementation, migration and management are significantly eased by AWS’s ecosystem of more than 2,000 consulting partners that offer managed and professional services.
 AWS has the broadest cloud IaaS provider ecosystem of ISVs, which ensures that customers are able to obtain support and licenses for most commercial software, as well as obtain software and SaaS solutions that are preintegrated with AWS.